sdr-enthusiasts/docker-adsbexchange/README.md

 The latitude and longitude of your antenna must be passed via the `LAT` and `LONG` environment variables respectively.

-The altitude of your antenna must be passed via the `ANT` environment variable respectively.
+The altitude of your antenna must be passed via the `ALT` environment variable respectively.
 Defaults to metres, but units may specified with a 'ft' or 'm' suffix.

 A UUID for this feeder must be passed via the `UUID` environment variable (see below).